 Following screening and assessments, DWI offenders receive an intervention that will include a rehabilitation plan and, depending on the need, a treatment plan as well.
 All jurisdictions in Texas, through CSCDs, offer rehabilitation options to DWI offenders.
 Some jurisdictions provide treatment and rehabilitation services through pretrial intervention programs, specialty courts, and community supervision.
 For example, the Harris County CSCD offers a comprehensive set of treatment and rehabilitation options to DWI offenders.

-Jurisdictions such as Bexar, Brazoria, Collin, Dallas, Denton, El Paso, Fort Bend, Harris, Hidalgo, Lubbock, McLennan, Midland, Montgomery, Tarrant, Travis, Victoria, and Williamson Counties have DWI courts.
+Jurisdictions such as Bexar, Brazoria, Brown, Collin, Dallas, Denton, El Paso, Fort Bend, Harris, Hidalgo, Kaufman, Lubbock, McLennan, Midland, Montgomery, Tarrant, Travis, Val Verde, Victoria, Webb, and Williamson Counties have DWI courts.
 Specialty DWI courts are known to offer screening, assessment, treatment, and rehabilitation services to DWI offenders.
 The task force has representatives from several of these DWI courts.
 Most DWI courts only accept felony DWI offenders, with a few exceptions: Dallas, Fort Bend, Hidalgo, and Tarrant Counties have misdemeanor DWI courts.
 Local courts use minor-in-possession and public intoxication citations to employ early intervention.
 These courts deal with DUI-minor cases.
 These judges cannot impose treatment options on minors; they can only impose rehabilitation options such as DWI classes.
+Effective January 1, 2025, fine-only misdemeanors committed by individuals under 17, including Public Intoxication and DUI by a Minor, are required to be diverted in many circumstances.
+Justice and municipal courts have a wide range of diversion strategies available in these cases, including requiring rehabilitation programs, mental health screenings and clinical assessments, drug and alcohol testing, and substantial compliance with treatment ordered by a physician or other health professional.